Bhomik/SemanticHumanMatting/README.md

 # Codes

+##### pretrain_tnet.py

+For pretraining T-net, provide the input_path, trimap_path (as GT, created by dilating masks), checkpoints_path and output_path(to store the output of images in input_path)

+Command to run it is : python pretrain_tnet.py train_tnet

 ##### pretrain_mnet.py

 For pretraining M-net, provide the path of input images, mask location and trimap location (created by dilating masks), location to save the model, loss and accuracy graph.

-##### pretrain_tnet.py

-For pretraining T-net, provide the input_path, trimap_path (as GT, created by dilating masks), checkpoints_path and output_path(to store the output of images in input_path)
+Command to run it is : python pretrain_mnet.py

 ##### combined_model.py

 For training end to end pipeline

+Command to run it is : python combined_model.py

 ##### generate_trimap.py